trywilco/wilco-docs/docs/building-your-quest/actions/github-pr-approve.md

     message: "Nailed it!
 Excellent job @${user.githubuser}!
 You can now merge the PR."
 ```

 The `github_pr_approve` action is used to approve the PR and let user know they should merge it.
-The message is sent on behalf of the bot `Keen`
+The message is sent on behalf of the bot `keen`

 ## Relevant Triggers